 - If you can’t sleep, don’t lie in bed awake.
 Get up and go into another room and do something quietly, like read or listen to relaxing music, until you’re sleepy.

 - Replace your pillows.
 If you’ve had your pillows for more than a year, consider replacing them.
 This might make you more comfortable for sleep.
+Want suggestions?
+Browse our market, filled with editor-trusted and expert-verified pillow recommendations.

 If nothing works, talk with a medical professional.
 They may have other suggestions, run some tests to see if there’s an underlying cause for your sleep issues, or talk with you about prescribing medication.